Tony Sr., Tony Jr., the white Tony II, and the Tony Jr. lookalikes

 The Tom Mix Museum is located in Dewey, Oklahoma.
 The museum has many Mix artifacts and collectibles which they obtained from Mix's lawyer:

-Another website about the Tom Mix Museum in Dewey, Oklahoma has large photos of Tom Mix costumes, saddles and other memorabilia, including a photo of the aluminum suitcases that caused Mix's death: http://www.galenfrysinger.com/oklahoma_tom_mix_museum.htm
+More about the Tom Mix Museum in Dewey, Oklahoma - there's large photos of Tom Mix's costumes, saddles and other memorabilia, including a photo of the aluminum suitcases that caused his death: http://www.galenfrysinger.com/oklahoma_tom_mix_museum.htm

 For those of you interested in Nat Levine and his adventures with Ken Maynard, Tom Mix and more, McFarland book publishers has a great book on the history of Mascot Pictures titled The Vanishing Legion: A history of Mascot Pictures 1927 - 1935.
 Originally published in hardbound in the early 1980s, author Jon Tuska knew and interviewed Maynard and Levine (and lots of other Mascot alumni).
 The book has been re-issued in softcover for about $35.00.
 The following will take you to the McFarland 'search' page.
 When you get there, enter Tuska as the last name of the author: http://www.mcfarlandbooks.com/advanced-search/